RichardMorris/SACDungeon/README.md

 * Step 3.
 In the top right corner, press the Fork button to create a copy of the project in your own GitHub account.

   * This will make your own copy of the code.
-  * You will need to get approve replit access from github.

 * Step 4.
 Add your name to the list below, use the pencil icon in the top right to do it